sukhmanjeet88/chatbot-assignment3/README.md

-1)Open the visual studio code.
+Open the visual studio code.

-2)Goto file-open folder.
+Goto file then open folder.

-3)Select the required folder.
+Select the  folder.

-4)Press ctrl+ ~ .
+Press ctrl+ ~ .

-5)Write git clone in bash,then npm install.
+Write git clone in bash,then npm install.

-6)Then write the logic.
+Then write the logic for the project

-7)To build project, write npm start.Then goto localhost.
+To build project, write npm start.Then goto localhost.

-8)Now you can use chatbot.
+Now you can use chatbot.